Finally, a Treatment That Addresses the Root Cause of PCOS

 Promotes Meaningful Weight Loss

-Clinical trials show 10–15% body weight reduction with semaglutide and up to 20% with tirzepatide.
-Even modest weight loss of 5–10% can significantly improve PCOS symptoms, hormone levels, and menstrual regularity.
+GLP-1 medications have been studied for meaningful weight reduction in women with metabolic conditions including PCOS.
+Even modest weight loss can significantly improve PCOS symptoms, hormone levels, and menstrual regularity.

 Lowers Testosterone Levels